patrickbardsley/MLS_2022Project/README.md

 Almost every MLS player statistic from the 2022 season is in this database.
 All stats are from the MLS and Wyscout, a platform used to get player/team statistics on almost every league in the world.

 # Future work:
-In the future, I would like to incorporate more filters to see who are the top players in each position.
+In the future, I would like to incorporate more filters to see who are the top players in each position and have a filter on how many matches they played, in addition to getting more recent data such as the 2023 season (which - at the time of writing - just concluded, with Columbus Crew winning the MLS Cup).
+I would also like to add more types of charts such as radar charts to create more beautiful and visually appealing graphs that can also tell a story.